gladed/watchable/README.md

 //   GroupChange(watchable=WatchableSet(), change=Add(added=b))
 ```

+## Subscribing

+You can [`subscribe`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-watchable/subscribe.html) to changes on a watchable, returning an ordinary `ReceiveChannel` which receives lists of changes as they occur.
+However, it is usually more convenient to use `bind()` and `watch { ... }` as described above.

+USE WITH CARE!
+If the returned channel is not consumed (with `receive()`), attempts to `use` may suspend.

 ## Object Lifetime

 `CoroutineScope` lifetime is respected.
-This means a `watch` or `bind` automatically stops operating when the related scope(s) complete.
+This means a `watch` or `bind` automatically stops operating when the initiating scope completes.
 No additional cleanup code is required.

-## Subscribing

-You can [`subscribe`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-watchable/subscribe.html) to changes on a watchable, returning an ordinary `ReceiveChannel` which receives lists of changes as they occur.
-However, it is usually more convenient to use `bind()` and `watch { ... }` as described above.

 # Sample